-HP-UX clients can be installed remotely using the Installation Server for UNIX, or locally from the UNIX installation DVD-ROM (for HP-UX or Linux).
+HP-UX clients can be installed remotely using the Installation Server for UNIX, or locally from the UNIX installation DVD-ROM or ISO image (for HP-UX or Linux).

 Before starting the installation procedure, decide which components you need to install on your client system.
-For the list of the Data Protector software components and their descriptions, see "Data Protector components" (page 41).
+For the list of the Data Protector software components and their descriptions, see "Data Protector components".

 - For system requirements, disk space requirements, supported platforms, processors, and Data Protector components, see the HP Data Protector Product Announcements, Software Notes, and References. - At this point, you should have the Cell Manager and Installation Server for UNIX installed on your network.
-If not, for instructions see "Installing the Data Protector Cell Manager and Installation Servers" (page 25). - You will need either root access or an account with root capabilities.
+If not, for instructions see "Installing the Data Protector Cell Manager and Installation Servers". - You will need either root access or an account with root capabilities. - Reverse DNS lookup for host name resolution is required for all Data Protector components in the Data Protector cell.

 You install the client software from the Installation Server for UNIX to clients using the Data Protector graphical user interface.
-For the step-by-step procedure for remotely installing the software, see "Remote installation" (page 65).
+For the step-by-step procedure for remotely installing the software, see "Remote installation".